 BCN3D Nylon filament is printed at temperatures between 220° C – 250° C. The ideal temperature depends on the nozzle size and profile you are using.
 The bed recommended temperature is 95ºC.

-To ensure good bed adhesion use Magigoo Nylon filament.
+To ensure good bed adhesion use Magigoo.
 Magigoo is ideal to achieve a good adhesion between the 3D printed part and the printing surface glass of your 3D printer in order to keep the part fixed.